-Not a simple itinerary but a wine-tour in one of the most important wine production areas to experience and taste the Piacenza excellence of the Val d’Arda.
+Not a simple itinerary but a wine tour of one of the most important wine production areas in the Piacenza province, to experience and taste the excellent products of the Val d’Arda territory.

-The Val d’Arda is located in the eastern part of the Piacenza area and extends from the Parma border to the Po valley.
-The territory includes eight minor valleys of naturalistic and historical interest from the upper Val d’Arda to the Po.
+The Val d’Arda is located in the eastern part of the Piacenza area, from the Parma border to the Po valley.
+The territory includes eight minor valleys of naturalistic and historical interest, from the upper Val d’Arda to the Po.

 The first day is dedicated to the discovery of Castell'Arquato, an enchanting medieval village, now recognized as one of the Most Beautiful Villages in Italy.

-Rural roads that wind through the hills and continue towards the Apennine mountains, and the profile of towers, bell towers and battlements emerges from the green: Castell'Arquato surprises with its medieval features.
+Rural roads wind through the hills and continue towards the Apennine mountains, and the profile of towers, bell towers and battlements emerges from the green: Castell'Arquato surprises visitors with its medieval appeal.

 After a visit to its imposing Rocca Viscontea, a stop for a lunch or a tasting based on the three local PDO is a must: coppa, salami, pancetta, accompanied by one of the famous local wines, such as Monterosso Val d'Arda, a perfect pairing with typical cold cuts.

-In the afternoon, an oenological trek allows you to discover the production of these typical wines more in-depth: a walk through the vineyards that surround the village, to a winery, ending with a tour of the cellar and tasting of its wines.
+In the afternoon, an oenological hike allows you to discover the production of these typical wines more in-depth: a walk through the vineyards that surround the village, to a winery, ending with a tour of the wine cellar and a tasting of its wines.

-The second day we head towards the Castle of San Pietro in Cerro, to cross the lower Po valley to the Great River.
+The second day we head towards the Castle of San Pietro in Cerro, crossing the lower Po valley to the Great River.

-After the visit to the Castle, we continue with a stop at the Parco di Isola Giarola, a natural area shaped by the course of the Po river and partly modified by men with a lake located on the right bank of the river, in the floodplain area bordered by streams.
-Arda, Ongina and from Cavo Fontana.
+After the visit to the Castle, we continue with a stop at the Parco di Isola Giarola, a natural area shaped by the course of the Po river and partly modified by men with a lake located on the right bank of the river, in the floodplain area bordered by the streams Arda and Ongina, and by Cavo Fontana.

-Starting from Isola Giarola it is possible to make various itineraries by bicycle (there is also a bike rental on site), including a visit to the Park and a tour of the lake; the itinerary among the cherry trees in bloom in Villanova and in the nearby hamlet of Soarza (recommended especially in spring); the itinerary through the Terre Verdiane (Villa Verdi, in the nearby hamlet of Sant'Agata di Villanova) and towards the food and wine routes of culatello (Zibello and Polesine).
-On request, it is also possible to transport the bicycle directly on the boat.
+Starting from Isola Giarola it is possible to take various itineraries by bicycle (there is also a bike rental on site), including a visit to the Park and a tour of the lake; the itinerary among the cherry trees in bloom in Villanova and in the nearby hamlet of Soarza (recommended especially in spring); the itinerary through the Terre Verdiane and towards the food and wine routes of culatello (Zibello and Polesine).
+On request, it is also possible to transport your bicycle directly on the boat.

-As a gastronomic stop, we recommend lunch or dinner based on river fish at Isola Serafini, near Monticelli d'Ongina.
+As a gastronomic stop, we recommend a lunch or a dinner based on river fish at Isola Serafini, near Monticelli d'Ongina.
 The marinated eel paired with Ortrugo Spumante Val d’Arda is an absolute must.

 On the third day, we conclude the itinerary in Vigolo Marchese, on the bank of the Chiavenna stream, 6 km from Castell’Arquato.